I’m delighted to introduce to you a brand new Campaign “Hold My Hand” to raise awareness for Blood Cancer.

 Have I missed anything?
 What would you add on your list?

-It’s a perfect solution for parties, weddings, garden parties and even just a relaxed afternoon with friends.
+This solution is ideal for parties, weddings, garden gatherings, or even a casual afternoon with friends.

 With an idea in my head and a sketch on paper, I set about making the L shaped sofa from the hay bales I’d collected from the farmer earlier that morning.